 What is the goal of biblical counseling?

-The goal in biblical counseling is to come alongside a person who is struggling and seek to apply the principles in God's word in such a way that the person responds in an obedient and godly manner to the problems they are facing.
+We seek to help a person who is struggling apply the principles in God's Word in such a way that the person responds in an obedient and godly manner to the problems they are facing.
 All counselors are members of Parkside Church and are overseen by a pastoral team member.

-The goal of the counseling ministry is to not merely help individuals out of difficult circumstances or change behaviors, but to come alongside individuals so that they might grow in their maturity as Christians and their likenesses to the image of Christ.
+The goal of the counseling ministry is to not merely help individuals out of difficult circumstances or change behaviors, but to encourage and support individuals so that they might grow in their maturity as Christians and their likenesses to the image of Christ.
 Ephesians 5:1-2 says, “Be imitators of God therefore as dearly loved children and live a life of love, just as Christ loved us, and gave himself up for us a fragrant offering, and sacrifice to God.”

 No. At this point we are only able to provide counseling services to Parkside regular attenders and members.
-Parkside regular attender is defined as someone attending 1-2 services per week.
+A regular attender is defined as someone attending 1-2 Parkside services per week.

 Is there another Christian counseling resource in the area you can refer me to?